Contents

 Cups:

-LT A very shallow, very bright sound, too shallow for most players - will be available soon
+LT A very shallow, very bright sound, too shallow for most players

-LT B shallow, bright, for a bright sound on small bore or alto trombones - will be available soon
+LT B shallow, bright, for a bright sound on small bore or alto trombones

 LT C medium-shallow, for all small bore or alto trombones